Skip to main content

 Radiation treatments

-Chemo is the short word for chemotherapy and means the use of drugs to fight cancer.
-Chemo does not work very well in adrenal cancer.
-If it is used, the drugs are given into a vein to go into the blood and spread through the body.
-Chemo is given in cycles or rounds.
+Chemo does not work very well for adrenal cancer.
+Certain chemo drugs are given into a vein, while one chemo drug (Mitotane) is given by mouth in pill form.
+The intravenous chemo is given in cycles or rounds.
 Each round of treatment is followed by a break.
 Treatment often lasts for many months.
-Chemo can be given before or after surgery.
-More than one chemo drug may be used.
-It can also be given together with radiation.
+The oral chemo is taken daily.
+Chemo can also be given together.
 Ask your doctor what to expect.

 What about other treatments I hear about?